 It was our first port of call on Holland America’s 7-day Canada & New England Discovery cruise from Boston to Quebec City and I was already well into discovery mode.

 Who knew there were so many ways to serve a lobster roll?

-The philosophy at Holland America Line (HAL) is that food is a gateway into understanding a culture.
+The philosophy at Holland America Line (HAL) is that food and travel are gateways into understanding a culture.

-And, as I’d discovered on another Holland America journey — through Asia on the MS Volendam — where I sampled awamori (a legendary rice spirit) in Okinawa and took a dim sum cooking class, HAL’s shore excursions, onboard experiences and dining allow guests to dive deep into a destination.
+And, as I’d discovered on other cruises — through Asia on the MS Volendam — where I sampled awamori (a legendary rice spirit) in Okinawa and to Norway — one of the best places to see the northern lights — shore excursions, onboard experiences and dining allow guests to dive deep into a destination.

 So in the North Atlantic, where fishing is the lifeblood of the economy and culture, it’s only natural that a cruise would be a celebration of the fishing industry and the bounty of its seas.